 From Maobitou Park we followed the road along the west coast, enjoying a beautiful sunset on the way…

-We ended our first scooter day with a stroll (we parked the scooter because it was super crowded) over the night market, eating all kinds of delicious snacks and food.
+We ended our first sightseeing day with a stroll (we parked the scooter because it was super crowded) over the Hengchun night market, eating all kinds of delicious snacks and food.

-Sightseeing on a scooter in Kenting National Park: highlights day 2
+Things to do in Kenting National Park: attractions day 2

 On our second day we drove south, first to Kenting village where we passed some gorgeous beaches…